madlabsinc/mevn-cli/docs/guide/README.md

 Before contributing to this repository, please first discuss the change you wish to make via issue, or any other method with the owners of this repository before making a change.

 ### How do I contribute?
-1. Ensure you have no "dummy" files left, if you do simple add them to the bottom of the `.gitignore`.
+1. Ensure you have no "dummy" files left, if you do simply add them to the bottom of the `.gitignore`.
 2. Fork and clone our repository.
 3. Make your life-changing changes.
 4. Commit and push your changes.